atparkweb/state_management_lecture/react_state.md

 Lifting state should be used to give components access to only the state they need.

 ## Setting State
 Set state functions from `useState` are asynchronous operations in React.
-This is fine for scalar values but what about objects?
+This can become problematic when many state changes occur, especially when objects are being changed.

-If the properties being set are stale, this could lead to bugs.
+If state objects are stale, this could lead to hard to find bugs.